ahmadashish/Dog-Identification-App/README.md

 there is saved_models where you will find the models those i worked on

+# improvements section

+i create CNN from scratch with test accuracy of 6.1005 %.and i use using transfer learning to train a CNN.

+## CNN from scratch

+Our three first layers is Conv2D layers. convolution layers that will deal with our input images, which are seen as 2-dimensional matrices. their number of filters 16,32,64 is the number of nodes, Kernel size is the size of the filter matrix for our convolution.So a kernel size of 2 means we will have a 2x2 filter matrix or feature detector.Padding is used on the convolutional layers to ensure the height and width of the output feature maps matches the inputs.
+The activation function we will be using for our layers is the ReLU Rectifier Linear Unit which helps with non linearity in the neural network.
+Our first layer also takes in an input shape.This is the shape of each input image, 224, 224, 3
+And between these layers I added a Max Pooling Layer. we apply max pooling for translational invariance.
+Translational invariance is when we change the input by a small amount the outputs do not change.
+Max pooling reduces the number of cells.
+Pooling helps detect features like colors, edges etc. For max pooling, we use the pool_size of 2 by 2 matrix for all 32 feature maps.
+After that, there is a "Flatten" layer.
+Flatten serves as a connection between the convolution and dense layers.step is to flatten all the inputs.
+The flattened data will be the input to the fully connected neural network.
+'Dense’ is the layer type we will use in for our output layer.
+Dense is a standard layer type that is used in many cases for neural networks. we use Dropout rate of 20% to prevent overfitting.
+The activation is ‘softmax’.
+Softmax makes the output sum up to 1 so the output can be interpreted as probabilities.
+The model will then make its prediction based on which option has the highest probability.

+then i use The model uses the the pre-trained VGG-16 model as a fixed feature extractor, where the last convolutional output of VGG-16 is fed as input to our model.i only add a global average pooling layer and a fully connected layer, where the latter contains one node for each dog category and is equipped with a softmax.

+then i use transfer learning to create a CNN that can identify dog breed from images. with 80% accuracy on the test set.

 # result section

 I used the 'transfer learning - Resnet50 model' to implement an algorithm for a Dog identification application.
 The user provides an image, and the algorithm first detects whether the image is human or dog.
 If it is a dog, it predicts the breed.
 If it is a human, it returns the resembling dog breed.where the model produced the test accuracy of around 80%.